In this tutorial you will learn how to configure various frequently-used WordPress sidebar widgets.

-By default, your site comes with a number of pre-installed active widgets, such as widgets that let you display links to your pages, filter posts by categories, newsfeeds, filter content by publish dates, etc.
+By default, your site comes with a number of preinstalled active widgets, such as widgets for displaying links to your site’s pages, recent posts, RSS feed content, add search features, etc.

-In this step-by-step tutorial series, you are going to learn how to add, configure and reorder various WordPress widgets, including:
+In this step-by-step tutorial, we are going to add, configure and reorder various WordPress widgets to display in your site’s sidebar, including:

-- Adding a clickable Support graphic linking to your contact details page.
+- Adding a Support Contact graphic button linking to your contact page.

-- Adding a Recent Posts section to display your latest posts.
+- Add a Recent Posts section to display the latest posts.